-Deliberately providing false information on this form is a punishable offence under the Liechtenstein Criminal Code.
-The person subject to due diligence is to be informed of any amendments immediately.
-If a member of the executive body is identified as beneficial owner, it is confirmed by the signature of the undersigned that the investigations conducted have not revealed any circumstances that would lead to the conclusion that the parties concerned are beneficial owners through the holding, in particular the indirect holding of shares, voting rights or profit-sharing rights or by control in another way.

-B. Form for the identification of the ultimate beneficial owner of legal entities referred to in Art.
-3 (1) b) SPV (Form T)

-Legal entity/account holder:

-Mandate number/account number:

-The following person has been identified as beneficial owner in accordance with

-Art.
-3 (1) b) SPV:

-- a natural person who is an effective, non-fiduciary sponsor, founder or settlor - □ a natural or legal person who is a member of the foundation board or board of directors and/or of the trustee - $\hfill\square$ a natural person who is a protector or person in a similar or equivalent function - □ a natural person who is a beneficiary - □ a natural person who ultimately controls the legal entity through direct or indirect ownership rights or in any other way - □ a legal entity, who is a beneficiary and meets the requirements stated in Art.
+•••• Lie any fici: con the liberately providing false information on this form is a punishable offence under the chtenstein Criminal Code.
+The person subject to due diligence is to be informed of amendments immediately.
+If a member of the executive body is identified as beneal owner, it is confirmed by the signature of the undersigned that the investigations aducted have not revealed any circumstances that would lead to the conclusion that parties concerned are beneficial owners through the holding, in particular the indit holding of shares, voting rights or profit-sharing rights or by control in another y. В. Form for the identification of the ultimate beneficial owner of legal entities referred to in Art.
+3 (1) b) SPV (Form T) Legal entity/account holder: Mandate number/account number: The following person has been identified as beneficial owner in accordance with Art.
+3 (1) b) SPV: a natural person who is an effective, non-fiduciary sponsor, founder or settlor a natural or legal person who is a member of the foundation board or board of directors and/or of the trustee a natural person who is a protector or person in a similar or equivalent function a natural person who is a beneficiary a natural person who ultimately controls the legal entity through direct or indirect ownership rights or in any other way a legal entity , who is a beneficiary and meets the requirements stated in Art.
 2 (1) b) SPG.
 The appropriate proof is to be provided by the contracting party.

-Name of the natural person / Company name of the legal entity
+Na ame of the natural person / Company name of the legal entity •••• Forename Date of birth/Date of establishment